kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/iOS-basic-embed.md

 This article describes how to use the iOS Player SDK basic embedding.

-## Import KPViewController to the Main Project
+## Importing the KPViewController into the Main Project

+To import the KPViewController, use the following command:

 ```
 #import <KALTURAPlayerSDK/KPViewController.h>
 ```

-## Create a KPViewController Instance
+## Creating a KPViewController Instance

+To create a KPViewController instance, use the following command:

 ```
 @property (retain, nonatomic) KPViewController *player;
 ```

-## Initialize PlayerViewController for Fullscreen
+## Initializing the PlayerViewController for Fullscreen

+To initialize the a PlayerViewController for fullscreen, use the following command:

 ``` objc
 - (KPViewController *)player {